VitaliyShevchenko/go-with-clouds-tasks/Task1.md

 * [Using Go modules](https://go.dev/blog/using-go-modules)
 * [Golang tips: why pointers to slices are useful and how ignoring them can lead to tricky bugs](https://medium.com/swlh/golang-tips-why-pointers-to-slices-are-useful-and-how-ignoring-them-can-lead-to-tricky-bugs-cac90f72e77b)

-### Unit Tests and Documentation
+### Unit Tests

-A good level of documentation and unit test coverage are required.
 Go through the following articles to get a basic understanding on how to write unit tests in Go:

 * [Go Test Your Code: An introduction to testing in Go](https://medium.com/rate-engineering/go-test-your-code-an-introduction-to-effective-testing-in-go-6e4f66f2c259)
   - explains how to build a simple test